Generic Name: sofosbuvir and velpatasvir (soe FOS bue vir and vel PAT as vir)

 Store this medicine in the original container at room temperature away from moisture and heat.

 Usual Adult Dose for Chronic Hepatitis C:

 1 tablet orally once a day

--Patients without cirrhosis and patients with compensated cirrhosis (Child-Pugh A): Sofosbuvir-velpatasvir for 12 weeks
+-Therapy-naive and therapy-experienced, without cirrhosis and with compensated cirrhosis (Child-Pugh A): Sofosbuvir-velpatasvir for 12 weeks

--Patients with decompensated cirrhosis (Child-Pugh B or C): Sofosbuvir-velpatasvir and ribavirin for 12 weeks
+-Therapy-naive and therapy-experienced, with decompensated cirrhosis (Child-Pugh B or C): Sofosbuvir-velpatasvir plus ribavirin for 12 weeks